ansgarw/privacy/README.md

 # Code

+The easiest way to use our code is to run the Jupyter notebook *demo.ipynb*, and adapt the demo for your needs.

-The folder *src* contains python functions that allow you to scrape privacy policies, clean them, calculate their attributes.
+We provide Python scripts that scrape privacy policies, clean them, and calculate their attributes.

 You can also calculate the legal clarity of these policies using automated classifiers (saved in *clfs*) that are based on our expert evaluation.

-The Jupyter notebook *demo.ipynb* has a full demo.

-We are also working on end-to-end code that will allow you to measure third-party behavior using OpenWPM as a dependency.
+We are working on end-to-end code that will allow you to measure third-party behavior using OpenWPM as a dependency.
-For now, we publish code that scrapes results from *privacyscore.org*, as we did for the paper.
+For now, we publish code that scrapes results from lists of urls submitted to *privacyscore.org*, as we did for the paper.
+You can submit your own list at [here](https://privacyscore.org/list/create/) and use our code once the list has been scanned.

 **Important:** To run the part of the code that performs an automated Google search, you will need credentials for Google's Custom Search Engine.
 To set this up with your Google account, follow the instructions
 at: TODO

 # Citation